Significant changes are presented in a changelog.

 A team is eligible to play if at least three (3) of five (5) Players playing in a game are Locally Trained Representatives (LTR).
 A Player is considered an LTR if at least one of the following conditions is met:

 - The Player has had primary residence in the Northern Region within 36 out of the last 60 months immediately preceding their participation in the first match of the current NLC season.

 - The Player has played in two (2) of the last three (3) "European Regional League" (ERL) seasons immediately preceding their participation in the first match in the NLC.
 In addition, a season counts towards the LTR requirement for a Player if the Player was part of an ERL or LEC team for the majority of the matches in the season - even if the Player did not actively participate in the corresponding ERL - as long as the Player did not participate in another ERL.

 - The Player has had his primary residence in the Northern Region for at least 36 months since his 13th birthday.

-Players who participate in a so-called "European Regional League" (ERL) or "Professional Esports League" at the same time are excluded from participation in the NLC.
-Players who are no longer a member of a team of an ERL or "Professional Esports League", but have participated in at least 50% of the regular split in one of these leagues, are excluded from participation in the NLC until the respective split has been completed.
+Players who participate in a so-called "European Regional League" (ERL), "Professional Esports League" or their secondary leagues at the same time are excluded from participation in the NLC.
+Players who are no longer a member of a team of an ERL, "Professional Esports League" or their secondary leagues, but have participated in at least 50% of the regular split in one of these leagues, are excluded from participation in the NLC until the respective split has been completed.